All Episodes

 It's not going to make them think that Trump doesn't know what he's talking about, which would be the objective of people who bring up this America First business.

-I mean, it, and there they are.
+I mean, and they are.

-You have some people calling it uh incoherent and vacuous and empty and wandering in vain for search of a thought.
+You have some people calling it incoherent and vacuous and empty and wandering in vain for search of a thought.

 Of course, the people who said that caused a massive reaction from the professionals in the foreign policy corridors of elitism.

-People overanalyze this and apply their own biases, prejudices, or whatever, to what Trump is doing.
+People overanalyze this and apply their own biases, prejudices, or whatever to what Trump is doing.

 And there's just really one takeaway.